Open Topics

 - Boosting Unsupervised Machine Translation with Pseudo-Parallel Data (https://aclanthology.org/2023.mtsummit-research.12.pdf)

-Linguistic gloss generation for very low-resource languages
+Morphological analysis for low-resource languages

 Type